-IV.D.1.c) Post-Doctoral Residents/Fellows:
+IV.D.1.c) Post-Doctoral Residents/Fellows/Post-graduate practitioners:

-Post-doctoral residents/fellows should be provided an opportunity to obtain advanced training, supervision and education beyond the doctoral degree in preparation for independent clinical practice or specialization in a practice area.
+Post-doctoral residents/fellows, and Post-graduate practitioners should be provided an opportunity to obtain advanced training, supervision and education beyond the masters or doctoral degree in preparation for independent clinical practice or specialization in a practice area.
 Their training must be integrally connected to the counseling service and consistent with the mission of the agency and institution.

 Residencies are typically one year or two half-years and build upon prior learning.
-As a result of this training, residents/fellows should demonstrate advanced proficiency and skill in such areas as: assessment/diagnosis, treatment, outreach and consultation, program development and implementation and evaluation, supervision, teaching, research, and administration.
+As a result of this training, residents/fellows/ Post-graduate practitioners should demonstrate advanced proficiency and skill in such areas as: assessment/diagnosis, treatment, outreach and consultation, program development and implementation and evaluation, supervision, teaching, research, and administration.
 Regularly scheduled supervision must be integral to the training experience.